zzzprojects/docs/learnentityframeworkcore.com/pages/saving/change-tracker.md

 If you want to explore the most closely related saving topics, these pages are the best next step:

 * [SaveChanges](/saving/save-changes) — broader overview of how EF Core persists tracked changes
+* [How SaveChanges Works](/saving/save-changes-how-it-works) — what EF Core does internally after the `ChangeTracker` detects changes to save
 * [Saving Data in Connected Scenario](/saving/save-changes-connected-entities) — how tracked entities behave in the normal connected save flow
+* [Disconnected Entities](/saving/save-changes-disconnected-entities) — how to save entities that are not already tracked by the current `DbContext`
 * [Change Tracker: How It Works](/saving/change-tracker-how-it-works) — a deeper explanation of EF Core tracking internals

 ## FAQ